xXSlothaiXx/DTunes/README.md

 ===========================================================================
 Enter your localhost.run url:
 ```
-To get your localhost.run url, you'll need to open up another terminal and run this command...
+To get your https://localhost.run  url, you'll need to open up another terminal and run this command...

 ```
 ssh -R 80:localhost:8000 ssh.localhost.run